-It is very important to have your chipped tooth repaired as soon as possible to avoid further damage, or even losing the tooth.
+It is very important to have your chipped tooth repaired as soon as possible.
+You will avoid further damage, or even losing the tooth.
 Bacteria or debris can enter this area and cause an infection that will require a root canal.

 If an infection enters the tooth, it will create a lot of inflammation and pain around your root canal.
 You should consider getting a painless root canal procedure to relieve the pain.
 Addressing the cracked, chipped or damaged tooth before infection enters will save you from a lot of pain and distress.

 Composite tooth bonding can repair most cracks and chips.
 A simple chipped tooth repair may include composite tooth bonding where a dental resin is applied to the tooth and sculpted into place for a seamless repair.
 For teeth that have more significant damage, Dr. Lazer may use porcelain veneers or dental crowns to repair the tooth for a natural look and feel.

 Dr. Lazer is one of a handful of dentists in Baltimore to integrate CEREC technology into his dental office for same-day dental restorations.
 In a single dentist appointment, we can fix your chipped tooth in a single dental visit to avoid the need for a temporary restoration and another trip to our office.

 Cracked Teeth FAQs

 Can cracked teeth cause problems?

 Cracked teeth can cause future problems for patients.
-Cracked teeth can increase the risk of headaches, bad breath, gum disease, TMJ issues, and tooth decay due to the spaces between the cracks harbor bacteria and are hard to clean with regular brushing and flossing.
+Cracked teeth can increase the risk of headaches, bad breath, gum disease, TMJ issues, and tooth decay.
+The spaces between the cracks harbor bacteria and are hard to clean with regular brushing and flossing.

 What causes teeth to grow cracked?

 Teeth may grow cracked for a variety of reasons.
-For example, they may grow cracked due to the size of a patient’s jaw, calcium deficiencies, and the types of medications a patient is prescribed.
+For example, due to the size of a patient’s jaw, calcium deficiencies, and the types of medications a patient is taking for other health reasons.
 Having cracked teeth is not always your fault, and no one should judge you for it.